DaveBenham/VenomPremium/README.md

 - **Ripple S-curve** ***(light blue)***
 - **Ripple rectify** ***(green)***

-The warp values range from an arbitrary -100% to 100%
+The warp value ranges from an arbitrary -100% to 100%

 The **WARP** knob sets the base Warp value.
 The associated bipolar CV input and small attenuverter can modulate the Warp value.
 The sum of the knob plus attenuated CV is clamped to the range for the current mode.
 With the Warp knob at the default noon position, and no CV, there is no Warp effect.